ansible-collections/ibm_zos_core/roles/playbook_upgrade_validator/README.md

 # ibm.ibm_zos_core.playbook_upgrade_validator

-This role validates playbooks against ibm_zos_core 2.0 and provides migration actions.
+This role validates playbooks against ibm_zos_core 2.0.0 and provides migration actions.

 ## Role Variables

-The only variable required is:
+The following variables are required:

-- `playbook_path`: The path to the directory containing one or more Ansible playbooks.
+- `playbook_path`: Path to the directory containing the Ansible playbooks to be validated.
-- `output_path`: File path where validation results should be written in JSON format.
+- `output_path`: Path to the output JSON file where results should be saved.
 - `ignore_response_params`: Indicates whether information about response parameter changes should be included.